 The five standard pathways in the major are: medicine and public health; global health; science, technology, and society; gender, reproduction, and the body; and media, knowledge, and visual cultures.
 Students may also design a custom pathway in consultation with the Director of Undergraduate Studies.
 No later than the beginning of the junior year, students in the major must select a standard pathway or indicate that they will design their own.

 Beyond the seven pathway courses, students must complete three additional electives in HSHM.
 One of the electives must be a seminar, and one must be chosen from a pathway other than the one selected for the major.
+(This means that the course must not have an “x” in the student’s pathway in the spreadsheets linked on the Pathways page.)
 All courses for the major are chosen in collaboration with the student’s advisor.